SciTools/iris/docs/iris/src/developers_guide/documenting/docstrings.rst

   docstrings.
 * ``u"""Unicode triple-quoted string"""`` for Unicode docstrings

-All docstrings should be written in rST (reStructuredText) markup.
+All docstrings should be written in reST (reStructuredText) markup.
 See the :ref:`reST_quick_start` for more detail.

 There are two forms of docstrings: **single-line** and **multi-line**